 Taxes:

-relates to a business combination or to an item recognized directly in equity or in other comprehensive
+to a business combination or to an item recognized directly in equity or in other comprehensive income.

 Current tax

-any adjustment to the tax payable or receivable in respect of previous years.
-The amount of current tax
+adjustment to the tax payable or receivable in respect of previous years.
+The amount of current tax reflects the

-reflects the best estimate of the tax amount expected to be paid or received after considering the uncertainty,
+best estimate of the tax amount expected to be paid or received after considering the uncertainty, if any, related

-if any, related to income taxes.
-It is measured using tax rates (and tax laws) enacted or substantively enacted
+to income taxes.
+It is measured using tax rates (and tax laws) enacted or substantively enacted by the reporting

-items are recognized in Other comprehensive income and Equity, respectively.
-Management periodically
+are recognized in Other comprehensive income and Equity, respectively.
+Management periodically evaluates

-evaluates positions taken in the tax returns to situations in which applicable tax regulations are subject to
+positions taken in the tax returns to situations in which applicable tax regulations are subject to interpretation.

-interpretation.
-Then, full provisions are made where appropriate based on the amount expected to be paid to
+Then, full provisions are made where appropriate based on the amount expected to be paid to the tax authorities.

 Current tax assets and current tax liabilities are offset only if there is a legally enforceable right to set off the